DNS Records: How the Web Finds Your Server

 TTL: 3600

-This tells receiving mail servers: only the servers listed in your MX records and the IP address 203.0.113.42 are authorised to send email from @yourdomain.co.uk.
-The -all means "reject everything else".
+This tells receiving mail servers that only the servers listed in your MX records and the IP address 203.0.113.42 are authorised to send email from addresses at yourdomain.co.uk.
+The -all at the end means emails from any other server should be treated as failed authentication.

 If you use multiple services to send email on behalf of your domain, you need to include all of them in your SPF record.
-For example, if you send marketing emails through Mailchimp in addition to your own mail server, the SPF record would include both:
+For example, if you send transactional emails from your own server and marketing emails through a third-party platform, both need to be listed:

 DKIM: Cryptographic Email Signing

 DKIM is typically enabled from your email provider's control panel.
-The provider generates a public key and gives you a DKIM record to add to your DNS.
-The record name follows a specific pattern:
+The provider generates a public/private key pair and asks you to add a DKIM record to your DNS.
+The record name follows a specific pattern that your provider specifies:

 Name: google._domainkey.yourdomain.co.uk